Finding a Good Financial Advisor

 Will you have a fiduciary duty to me?

 Find a fee-based fiduciary to be your advisor instead of a broker.
-A fiduciary provides advice in your best interests and disclose conflicts of interest.
-Their compensation is typically based on a fee tied to the assets they manage (the 1 percent or less from above), or some kind of hourly or fixed planning fee.
-They don’t sell things like commission-based mutual funds or insurance.
+A fiduciary provides advice in your best interests and discloses conflicts of interest.
+Their compensation is typically based on a fee tied to the assets they manage (the 1 percent or less from above), or an hourly or fixed planning fee.
+They don’t sell commission-based products.
 They’re also usually independent, which means their firm doesn’t have their own investment products to push.

-Brokers follow a lower standard called the suitability standard.
+Brokers follow the lower suitability standard.
 If you are a growth-oriented investor, a broker needs to merely recommend investments that are appropriate for a growth-oriented investor.
 They don’t have to disclose if the investments are more expensive than something else you could be invested in.
 If they are recommending it because it’s their company’s own product, that’s okay.
-If they are getting paid more to recommend this fund over others, that’s not something you’ll see in their presentation to you.
+If they are getting paid more to recommend this fund over others, that’s not something required to be in their presentation to you.

 What is your approach to financial planning?